sysadminmike/yadms/README.md

 ```

 Note: Instead of using a single all_metrics database you can use a database per location.
+Also need to test delete stuff and make sure it works for delete when not done via bulk deletes?

 ### couch-to-postgres - https://github.com/sysadminmike/couch-to-postgres